 ISB MAP test results are reported along with the data from:

-- Switzerland: Eight schools in Switzerland write MAP tests.
+Switzerland: there are 8 schools in CH that write MAP tests.